Fleet logo

 FLEET_VULNERABILITIES_DISABLE_SCHEDULE=true

-And then externally run with the same environment variables/configuration files passed to the server command.
+Then externally run vulnerability processing with the same environment variables/configuration files passed to the server command:

 fleet vuln_processing